teralytics/filesystem_liveness_exporter/README.md

 # Filesystem liveness exporter

-This is an extremely simple filesystem liveness exporter that checks for hung filesystems and emits the result of those checks as metrics to your Prometheus master or other monitoring system.
+This is an extremely simple filesystem liveness exporter for [Prometheus](https://prometheus.io/) that checks for hung filesystems and emits the result of those checks as metrics to your Prometheus master or other monitoring system.

 Checks are performed in goroutines, a goroutine per filesystem each, to prevent the exporter from hanging.
 If your filesystem responds to